sagemath/trac_to_gh/Issue 2898.md

 # Issue 2898: Coerce float and RDF to Integers

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2898

 Original creator: jason